Reading Time: 4 minutes

-Chin-ups and dips definitely are the greatest dynamic duo in the history of the iron game but in today’s world, they have seemingly been forgotten like a one-hit wonder.
+Chin-ups and dips are definitely the greatest dynamic duo in the history of the iron game but in today’s world, they have seemingly been forgotten like a one-hit wonder.

 When it comes to building the upper body, most men are absolutely lost at sea.

 Even when presented with evidence of a significantly more effective routine a typical meathead’s upper body workout still looks something like this:

 • Incline Smith Machine Press 3 x 10

 • Hammer Strength Incline Press 3 x 10

 Total workout time: 2 hours and 35 wasted minutes

 During this entire “workout” the trainee has not trained his back at all.
 What is even worse is that the trainee will then perform this “workout” 3 days per week.

 I actually know men who do this and have done this same routine since Kobe and Shaq won their first title in the year 2000.

 This “training program” will have you going absolutely nowhere fast.